guimachiavelli/01/src/text/orgone-land.md

 none

 ## are you lost

-well represents the kind of

-It is so very significant for the understanding of the emotional plague that the searching for truth becomes the more artificial and futile the closer what it seeks is to the genital emotions of mankind.

-In this manner, man “lost his paradise” (orgastic root in nature) and fell prey to “sin” (sexual inactivity)
+“It is so very significant for the understanding of the emotional plague that the searching for truth becomes the more artificial and futile the closer what it seeks is to the genital emotions of mankind.In this manner, man ‘lost his paradise’ (orgastic root in nature) and fell prey to ‘sin’ (sexual inactivity and shame). we are here to [[fix that]].”

-every arsehole is a wormhole teeming with orgone energy
+## fix that
+“but how?”, you ask, being just a simple good body, bubble butt, tight hole, XX uc looking for a suck and fuck action and COMPLETE FREE HOMOSEXUAL LIBERATION. “every arsehole is a wormhole teeming with orgone energy. we are looking for someone who is going to going fuck us and get fucked by us hard for hours til we can't walk, we must jump straight into the extremes. the fuck buildup will create an ergonomic bomb that will move every human being from 3rd dimensional conciousness to the 4th or perhaps even the 5th dimension. are you our [[fellow of a million shags]]?”

+## fellow of a million shags
+you feel the voracious hunger for dick and freedom, but there’s still doubt in your head. [[this is the moment]] you’ve been waiting for. do you wish to join the brotherhood or [[leave this place]] and  become a Carcass rotting in resignation, worm-eaten mummies of a decadent society, deceiving yourself and live a nice cozy gaystraight life?

+## this is the moment
+“very well. make me cum in three moves and you’re in”. you focus on his big guns, beard, good looking, XX uncut cock. [[lick]], [[rim]] or [[fist]]?

+## lick
+he seems unmoved, like a good fuck veteran would. [[go deeper]],  [[use your hands]] or [[suck]]?

+## go deeper
+none

+## use your hands
+none

+## suck
+none

+## rim
+none

+## fist
+you cut to the chase and fist the guy with the potency of a hundred suns. he smiles whilst you talk about how sexqueero-anarchism is living force in the affairs of your life, constantly creating new conditions. [[pump it more]], [[talk about emma goldman]] or [[jerk him off]]?

+## pump it more
+none

+## talk about emma goldman
+none

+## jerk him off
+none

+the only thing left for us to do is to act against the real enemy: our way of life, our values, our habits, our culture, our indifference.

 To eat from the tree of knowledge meant to he expelled from paradise by fire and sword.
 It is a snake, a symbol of the phallus as well as of primal biological motion, that persuades Steve to seduce Adam.